robaleman/misc-data-science-projects/README.md

 Simple data visualizations of income and demographics from three different cities in Tennessee: one rural town, one mid-sized suburban city, and one urban metropolitan area.
 Data retrieved from the 2016 American Community Survey released by the US Census Bureau.
 (Python).

-### EDA: Time Series Analysis of Mobile App's Userbase
-[Link to Notebook (Coming Soon).]

-Population analysis on the user logs for a commercial mobile application.
-User base (both long-term and short-term) is estimated using device and profile IDs.
-Includes population estimation and time series visualization.
-(Python).

 ## Tutorials